-So 4 simultaneous linear equations that my point x 1 y 1 has to satisfy are x 1 is equal to alpha, x 2 is equal to 0 and x 1 is equal to 0 and x 2 is equal to beta of.
-So simultaneous word is very important here, you know this point x 1 y 1 has to simultaneously satisfy all these 4 equations.
-Now when this can be true, if and only if alpha, beta both the reals are 0 that is, my point x 1 y 1 is nothing but the origin in R 2.
+So simultaneous word is very important here, you know this point x 1 Y 1 has to simultaneously satisfy all these 4 equations.
+Now when this can be true, if and only if alpha, beta both the reals are 0 that is, my point x 1 Y 1 is nothing but the origin in R 2.

 So what we have essentially shown here that my R 2, what we have shown here that R 2 is the direct sum of span 1, 0 and span of 0, 1, very simple.

 Now, I would like to point of very important subtlety in the case of finite dimensional vector spaces.
-When we talk of finite dimensional vector spaces, it is important that the 2 sub spaces which are involved in the operation of direct sum should be such that dimension of those 2 sub spaces should add up to the dimension of the whole space.

-For example, when we were talking about R 2, we saw that R 2 is the direct combination of this subspace and this subspace.
+When we talk of finite dimensional vector spaces, it is important that the 2 sub spaces which are involved in the operation of direct sum should be such that dimension of those 2 sub spaces should add up to the dimension of the whole space for example, when we were talking about R 2, we saw that R 2 is the direct combination of this subspace and this subspace.

 And these 2 are one dimensional sub spaces and the dimensional of these 2 sub spaces add up to 2 which is the dimension of the whole R 2.
 So this is an important subtlety in the case of finite dimensional vector spaces.
 Now let us take an example from in finite dimensional vector spaces, okay, this is very interesting.

 Let us consider a subspace V which is set of all the functions f from R to R okay.

-Very simple, I am considering a subspace V which is a set of all the functions from R to R. Now, let us define 2 other subspaces.
-This symbol means I am defining V to with this set; now let us define two more subspaces.
+Very simple, I am considering a subspace V which is a set of all the functions from R to R. Now, let us define to other subspaces.
+This symbol means I am defining V 2 with this set; now let us define two more subspaces.
 One subspace is V 1 which is the set of all the functions f 1 such that f 1 x is equal to f 1 of - x, okay.

 So this is the subspace of all the even functions.
-I am defining another subspace V 2 of all the functions f 2 such that f 2 x is equal to -2 of -x.
-So this is the set of all the odd functions.
-Note here that in both these cases, x I am talking about x in R. So what I will be showing that any function which is of mapping from real number to real number is actually a direct sum of functions from set of even functions and a function from the set of odd functions, so let us show that.
+I am defining under subspace V 2 of all the functions f 2 such that f 2 x is equal to - f 2 of - x.
+So this is the set of all the add functions.
+Note here that in both these cases, x I am talking about x in R, okay, real number.

+So what I will be showing that any function which is of mapping from real number to real number is actually a direct sum of functions from set of even functions and a function from the set of odd functions, so let us show that.
+Now consider a function g of x, okay.
+Now here g I am taking as in element of V.